The address for the NSR Office is: 2639 Yeager Road, West Lafayette, IN 47906, and the phone number is (765)-463-3594.

 The weight limits for all market hogs at NJSA shows will be 215-290 lbs. with a 15 lb. weigh-back, with the exception of the NBS Junior Barrow Classic, which will coincide with Hormel’s weight requirements.
 Weight limits for crossbred gilts are 375 lbs. and under at all shows with a 15 pound weigh-back.

 Open and junior entries are penned separately.
 Hogs are penned by state, and in alphabetical order according to the exhibitors’ last name.
 Requests are accepted to be penned next to another exhibitor(s) from the same state up until 7 days prior to the start of the show by calling the NSR office.
 Requests are not accepted for exhibitors to be penned with others from different states.
 Crossbreds, purebreds, barrows and gilts are all penned together.
 Two pigs per pen per family are required; gilts and barrows will be penned together.
 Divider gates will not be provided.
 Pen cards cannot be moved once posted at a show.

 Yes, you will need to provide your own shavings at NJSA Regional shows.
-NJSA will offer 1 bag of shavings at the World Pork Expo Jr. National and NJSS.
+NJSA will offer 1 bag of shavings at the Exposition Jr. National and NJSS.
 There will be additional shavings for purchase at all NJSA shows.